 Although we encourage all students to ride the bus to school, parents may drive their child(ren) to and from school.
-Parent drop-off occurs from 8:30 AM to 8:55 AM at the Intermediate School and 8:45 AM to 9:00 AM at the Primary School.
+Parent drop-off occurs from 8:30 AM to 8:55 AM at the Intermediate School and 8:30 AM to 8:55 AM at the Primary School.
 A staff member will be on duty to provide any necessary assistance.
 We would like to make you aware of a few items that will help keep all students safe during arrival and dismissal.

-- All students must exit the car from the passenger side once the vehicle is stopped in the designated drop off area.
+- All students must exit the car from the driver side once the vehicle is stopped in the designated drop off area.
 Parents may not exit their vehicles.
 If you need to exit your vehicle, please park the car and walk your child to the crosswalk area.
 Our staff will monitor your child from there. - All students must come directly into the school when they arrive in the morning.
-After entering the building, they will report directly to their classroom. - Students are not allowed to leave the school grounds during the school day without appropriate adult supervision. - No student is permitted to ride home after school with anyone other than his or her parent/guardian, without written permission from his or her parent/guardian. - All notes must be given to the classroom teacher during the homeroom period. - The receiving parent must also send a note to school acknowledging that they will take responsibility for the child after school. - Such temporary changes to a student's transportation schedule are for emergency childcare purposes only. - If a parent/guardian plans to provide transportation for their child after school throughout the entire year, they must send a written statement to the teacher at the beginning of the school year. - Parents who occasionally pick up their child at the end of the day will need to complete the online early dismissal/pick-up form no later than 2:45 pm.
-No pickups are permitted between 3:10 and 3:25.
+After entering the building, they will report directly to their classroom or obtain breakfast then proceed to their classroom. - Students are not allowed to leave the school grounds during the school day without appropriate adult supervision. - Students will be dismissed to ride home with his or her parent/ guardian with the correctly identified placard in the car.
+Placards will be distributed through the main office and records will be kept on which students correspond to that placard. - If a parent/guardian plans to provide transportation for their child after school throughout the entire year, they must send a written statement to the teacher at the beginning of the school year. - Parents who occasionally pick up their child at the end of the day will need to complete the online early dismissal/pick-up form no later than 2:45 pm.
+No pickups are permitted between 3:10 and 3:35.
 A link is available on the school's website under "Parent Resources." - Our school day ends at 3:35 PM.
-All parents that arrive for dismissal must be prepared to show a driver's license for proper identification.
 Parents/guardians are not permitted to park in the bus lanes or pull out of visitor parking spaces when buses are present.
 Parents may enter the pick-up location at 3:25 PM. - All bus students will begin loading onto the buses at 3:35 PM.
 Buses will depart from the school between 3:35 and 4:00 PM.